aussiejayhawk/studentid_ip/readme.md

 # Student name and Overlay Banner for Linux

 This Python application creates a small, semi-transparent, always-on-top window displaying text and the system’s current IP address.
-Designed for the sole purpose of using to display studnet name, nuber and current IP in screenshots for IT assignments.
+Designed for the sole purpose of using to display student name, number and current IP in screenshots for IT assignments.

 ## Features